Darxo/Hardened/README.md

 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start or resume your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until you wait or end your turn
 - **Hammer Mastery** no longer grants **Pummel** or increases the Armor Damage dealt by **Crush Armor** and **Demolish Armor**.
 Now 50% of the Armor Damage you deal to one body part is also dealt to the other body part.
 - **Hold Steady** no longer has a shared cooldown with other brothers who have this perk.
 It now lasts for 2 rounds, instead of having a turn-based duration
 - **Hybridization** is completely reworked.
 It is now called **Toolbox** and requires a Throwing Weapon.
-It grants +1 Bag Slot.
+It grants +1 Bag Slot if you dont have **Weapon Master**.
 It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type attacks to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 100% more damage to shields
 - **Inspiring Presence** no longer requires a banner.
 At the start of each round it grants adjacent allies of your faction +3 Action Points for this turn, if they are adjacent to an enemy and have less Resolve than you.
 The same target can't be inspired multiple times per turn.
 - **Iron Sights** headshot chance now also works with melee weapons
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now prevents spear attacks from building up any fatigue